 Collaborate with a librarian to develop a Course Guide that will guide your students to specific resources for their research papers and class assignment(s).
 Here's a link to current Course Guides: http://guides.lib.byu.edu/cat.php?cid=14099.
 If you would like to request a course guide, contact your Subject Librarian or Reference Specialist in the library department that supports the subject of your course, and we'll be glad to develop a guide for your class.

 Would you like your students to view a film together?
-The Media Center on Level 4 houses a large collection of documentary, educational, foreign, and commercial entertainment DVDs and videos.
+The Music, Dance & Media area on Level 4 houses a large collection of documentary, educational, foreign, and commercial entertainment DVDs and videos.
 Go to the Film Finder search to review what we have.
-The HBLL Media Center also has several viewing room options:
+Instructors may put media on Course Reserve for students to view as well.
+The Experiential Zone also has several viewing room options:

 Room 4824 is a state of the art HD Viewing Room that can be reserved by faculty, students and staff.
 The room has 43 auditorium seats, an HD projector, sound surround and a Blu-ray player.
 The room does not have a computer, but does have VGA or HDMI cables for your use.
 Please note, if bringing a Mac laptop to hook to the system, the room is not equipped with different Mac adapters necessary to hook up your device.
 Please bring your own adapter.